WHAT YOU NEED TO KNOW ABOUT MPOX

 - Sharing towels, bedding, sex toys, or unwashed clothing

-While condoms don’t fully protect against monkeypox, they can help reduce the risk of skin-to-skin contact with bumps in the genital area.
+While condoms don’t fully protect against MPOX, they can help reduce the risk of skin-to-skin contact with bumps in the genital area.

-HOW DO I KNOW IF I HAVE MONKEYPOX?
+HOW DO I KNOW IF I HAVE MPOX?

-You may start showing monkeypox symptoms 1 to 2 weeks after being exposed to the virus.
-Before you start to have symptoms, it’s unlikely that you will pass monkeypox on to others.
+You may start showing MPOX symptoms 1 to 2 weeks after being exposed to the virus.
+Before you start to have symptoms, it’s unlikely that you will pass MPOX on to others.

 Symptoms can include fever, swollen lymph nodes, intense headache, muscle aches, and rash.
 Rashes can develop on your face, hands, feet, genitals, or elsewhere on your body.

 Though some people have a mild rash, sometimes the rash can be very painful.
-You can easily spread monkeypox while you have the rash.
+You can easily spread MPOX while you have the rash.

-Having monkeypox may be scary and the disease can be painful but contracting monkeypox is not your fault.
+Having MPOX may be scary and the disease can be painful but contracting MPOX is not your fault.

-Everyone in the U.S. who has gotten the disease has recovered, many recovering with just rest and medication like Tylenol.
-But if you have more severe symptoms, there are medications available.
+Most people recover with just rest and medication like Tylenol for symptoms.
+But if you have severe symptoms or are at risk for severe disease, there are medications available that may help.
 Here’s how you can prevent spreading it to others:

 Avoid skin-to-skin contact and kissing and avoid sharing bedding, towels, clothing, or sex toys with others.